core-wg/etch/draft-ietf-core-etch-latest.md

 and Gengyu Wei.
 Christian Groves provided detailed comments during the Working-Group Last Call, and Christer Holmberg's Gen-ART review provided some further editorial improvement.
 Further last-call reviews were provided by Sheng Jiang and Phillip Hallam-Baker.
+As usual, the IESG had some very good reviews, we would like to specifically call out those by Alexey Melnikov (responsible AD) and Alissa Cooper.

 <!--  LocalWords:  atomicity iPATCH idempotence cacheable varyingly
  -->